What is a solstice?

 The Oak King & The Holly King

-- Because each type of wood is associated with various magical and spiritual properties, logs from different types of trees might be burned to get a variety of effects.
-Aspen is the wood of choice for spiritual understanding, while the mighty oak is symbolic of strength and wisdom.
-A family hoping for a year of prosperity might burn a log of pine, while a couple hoping to be blessed with fertility would drag a bough of birch to their hearth.
+Different types of wood are believed to possess unique magical and spiritual properties.
+Burning logs from different trees was thought to produce a variety of effects.
+Aspen wood, for example, was favored for enhancing spiritual understanding, while the mighty oak symbolized strength and wisdom.
+A family in need of prosperous year might burn a log of pine, while a couple seeking fertility blessings may bring a bough of birch to their hearth.

-Step 1: Using a toothpick or skewer, begin to poke holes in your oranges following any pattern you like.
+Step 1: Carve out lines of the orange skin using a peeler.
+Then, using a toothpick or skewer, begin to poke holes in your oranges following any pattern you like.
 (I like to make rune shapes with mine for extra protection around the home).
 Be sure to space your holes about 1/4-inch apart since the orange pomander balls will shrink as they dry.

 Step 2: insert cloves into the holes.